Hatter's Castle

 Hatter's Castle (1931) is the first novel of author A. J. Cronin.
 The story is set in 1879, in the fictional town of Levenford, on the Firth of Clyde.
 The plot revolves around many characters and has many subplots, all of which relate to the life of the hatter, James Brodie, whose narcissism and cruelty gradually destroy his family and life.
 The book was made into a successful film in 1942 starring Robert Newton, Deborah Kerr, and James Mason.

 Characters

-The main characters are James Brodie (the hatter and tyrannical patriarch of the Brodie family), Mary Brodie (James' elder daughter, also one of the central characters, appearing throughout the first and last section of the novel), Matthew Brodie (James' only son and oldest child in the family who also plays a significant role in the novel), Nessie Brodie (James' younger daughter and favourite, who remains one of the background characters until the end of the story), Mrs. Brodie (James' fragile wife who is never treated as anything more than a servant by her husband), Grandma Brodie (James' mother who lives with the Brodie family), Dennis Foyle (A young Irishman who has a relationship with Mary), Nancy (James' mistress) and Dr. Renwick (a character who becomes more involved in the Brodies' family life towards the end of the novel).
+The main characters are James Brodie (the hatter and tyrannical patriarch of the Brodie family), Mary Brodie (James's elder daughter, also one of the central characters, appearing throughout the first and last section of the novel), Matthew Brodie (James's only son and oldest child in the family who also plays a significant role in the novel), Nessie Brodie (James's younger daughter and favourite, who remains one of the background characters until the end of the story), Mrs. Brodie (James's fragile wife who is never treated as anything more than a servant by her husband), Grandma Brodie (James's mother who lives with the Brodie family), Dennis Foyle (A young Irishman who has a relationship with Mary), Nancy (James's mistress) and Dr. Renwick (a character who becomes more involved in the Brodies' family life towards the end of the novel).